Dušan Ristić

 Dušan Ristić (Душан Ристић; born 27 November 1995) is a Serbian professional basketball player for Kawasaki Brave Thunders of the B.League.
 He played college basketball for the Arizona Wildcats.

 Early career

 Dušan grew up with Crvena zvezda youth team.
 Ristić made his debut with Zvezda second team Radnički FMP during the 2012–13 season.

 Ristić made his debut with the first team of Crvena zvezda during the 2013–14 ABA League season.
 He also played two games in the Euroleague.
 However, he decided not to sign professional contract with club.

-In January 2014, he went to Sunrise Christian Academy in Wichita, Kansas.
+In January 2014, he went to Sunrise Christian Academy in Bel Aire, Kansas.

 College career

 On 8 March 2014 Ristić committed to play basketball for the Arizona Wildcats.
 On Twitter, he announced that he will play his senior year for the Wildcats and finish his education.
 During his senior season, he was a teammate with future NBA draft first overall pick Deandre Ayton, where Ristić was the starting center that year, while Ayton played as the starting power forward that year.
 He became the all-time winningest player in program history with 115 victories, surpassing Matt Muehlebach (1988–91) and Kaleb Tarczewski (2013–16) at 110 win.
 His senior year, Ristic was a second-team All-Pac-12 selection, and a member of the Pac-12 all-tournament team.
 He also became 28th Wildcat in Arizona history to score 1,000 points and grab 500 rebounds in a career.